 Battery cells are essential for the mobility of the future.
 Europe must become less dependent on suppliers from third countries.
 The Swedish company Northvolt aims to become the leading battery cell manufacturer in Europe.
 KfW subsidiary KfW IPEX-Bank contributes to the expansion of its battery cell production.

 Emma Nehrenheim, head of environment at battery cell manufacturer Northvolt, talked with KfW Stories about battery production in Europe, the relationship with Volkswagen and the end of the internal combustion engine.

-Ms Nehrenheim, you are Chief Environmental Officer at Northvolt - a Swedish company founded five years ago.
+Ms Nehrenheim, you are Chief Environmental Officer at Northvolt - a Swedish company founded seven years ago.
 What drives the founders of Northvolt?

 Ms Nehrenheim: Northvolt was originally founded because in order to decarbonize society, and transportation in particular, global battery production needs to increase.
 However, with an eye on the battery industry, Northvolt's co-founders, Peter Carlsson, now the CEO, and Paolo Cerruti, now the COO, quickly realized that the production process itself needed to change.
 In 2016, when Northvolt was founded, virtually all large-volume battery production took place in China, South Korea and Japan, and was associated with high environmental costs.
 Northvolt wants to change that.

 Carlsson and Cerruti both have startup experience at Tesla.
 Their goal now is not only to become the leading manufacturer in Europe – but also to build the greenest battery in the world.